 - The majority of pupils follow the full curriculum and Learning Support lessons are arranged on a ‘rotational’ basis or off timetable, to minimize disruption to lessons.

 - In exceptional circumstances, a boy may be permitted a slight adjustment to or a reduction of his curriculum, based on the specific recommendations made in an Educational Psychologist’s Report or medical report.
-This will only be put in place following close consultation with the pupil, with parents, with tutor and housemaster, and with the Head of Year and the Deputy Head Academic.
+This will only be put in place following close consultation with the pupil, with parents, with tutor and housemaster, and with the Head of Section and the Deputy Head Academic.

 Parents have the overall responsibility for taking decisions about the management of their children’s Learning Support.
 Parents who do not wish their son to have Learning Support in school and prefer instead to arrange tuition outside school should feel free to make their own arrangements.
 However, they should endeavour to ensure that the School is given copies of all reports received.
 Parents will need to ensure that such tuition does not conflict with the curriculum, including the ‘Other Half’ program of extra curricular and sporting activities.